abdullin/sim-cluster/readme.md

 ## Try it out

-This is a .NET Core 2.0 project.
-You should be able to open it (e.g. in JetBrains Rider) and run.
+This is a .NET Core 2.0.
+You should be able to open it in a IDE (e.g. in JetBrains Rider) and run `SimMach` project.

 The output should be something like this: